alexf2/AlgoPuzzles/readme.md

 ## Algo Puzzles
 The solution represents an ASP.Net MVC Core 2 platform for demonstrating algorithms.
 The main distinguishing and exciting feature is that the platform has the metadata-driven UI.
 I.e. you do not have to use much attributes on algorithms' input and output structures or to implement views to edit input arguments and to display a result.
 They are automatically derived off the minimal metadata and off the data structures, which are compliant to certain requirements.
 Therefore, you may easily plug in new algorithms without much care about the UI.
 It makes it friction-less, as you only need to add your algorithm code and implement a compliant descriptor class, which provides minimal metadata and describes what input parameters algorithm needs to receive and what results it produces.
 The idea suits well for comparing the flexibility of different languages and platforms to produce generic UI with minimal hardcoding.
-This instance implemented in .Net/C#/Asp.Net Core 2, which is a typed language for which working with arbitrary data is a kind of not a reaction-less task.
+This instance implemented in .Net/C#/Asp.Net Core 2, which is a typed language for which working with arbitrary data is a kind of not a friction-less task.
 However, it turned out to be feasible to implement a metadata-driven UI without much extra coding and without overriding embedded standard Razor templates.
 The task solved by adding some type convertors, providers and templates for the types, needed in algorithms.
 Now it supports:
 * array of int, string;
 * jagged array of int[], string[];
 * list of int, string;